czifumasa/ytmusic-lib-tracker/README.md

 5. Save `config.ini` file.

 ### Summary of transfer from GPM
-Warn: For some users this feature can be unavailable as Google Play Music is shutting down and in some countries it's no longer accessible.
+Warning: For some users this feature can be unavailable as Google Play Music is shutting down and in some countries it's no longer accessible.
 So it won't be possible to export your GPM library.
 You can try to workaround it by opening GPM with deeper link instead of Home Page.
 For example this one: [Go to GPM](https://play.google.com/music/listen?u=1#/artists)

 If you want to compare export results from Google Play Music and see what happened after transferring your library to YTM, you can create csv file with exported google play music playlists using [gmusis-playlist.js](https://github.com/soulfx/gmusic-playlist.js).
-(Check it's documentation for details).
+(Check its documentation for details).

 Next, move that file to directory with export results (by default it's `/output/export`).
 Then open `config.ini`.
 In `[Changelog]` section change `auto_detect` option to `0` and set `previous_file` as path to your export file from GPM and `current_file` as path to your export file from YTM.

-Finally, you can run ytmusiclibtracker.exe.
+Finally, you can run `YTMusicLibTracker.exe`.
 Now created changelog will compare your GPM and YTM libraries.

 ## Contribution